The diagram below shows how a biofuel called ethanol is produced.

 2025-01-08 | tieuquynh | 84 | view |

-- The chart below shows the numbers of three types of visitors to a museum between 1997 and 2012 Summarize the information by selecting and reporting the main features and make comparisons where relevant 67
+- The chart below illustrates the percentages of sales of one bookseller in 1970 1997 and 2012 Summarize the information by selecting and reporting the main features and make comparisons where relevant 67

 - The chart below shows the amount of money given to developing countries from five organisations from 2008 to 2011 73